Marcel van Dam: Early life

 Van Dam was born into a Catholic family as one of nine siblings, however during his childhood, both his youngest brother and one of his elder brothers died.
-During the Second World War, Van Dam's family had to go into hiding, as a result of his father's refusal to arrest Jews, and his subsequent contribution to the resistance.
+During World War II, Van Dam's family had to go into hiding, as a result of his father's refusal to arrest Jews, and his subsequent contribution to the resistance.

 In 1956 Van Dam became a member of the KVP and from 1957 he studied law and sociology at Utrecht University.
 He never completed studies in law, graduating instead as a sociologist.
 In 1965 he graduated with thesis on voter behaviour, before performing the first exit poll held in the Netherlands during parliamentary elections as per the methodology he had earlier developed.

-Labor Party
+Labour Party

-During the first Van Agt cabinet (1977-1981), Van Dam became the state secretary of Housing for the PvdA before the fall of the cabinet, then later becoming member of the House of Representatives (1977–1981).
+During the first Van Agt cabinet (1977–1981), Van Dam became the state secretary of Housing for the PvdA before the fall of the cabinet, then later becoming member of the House of Representatives (1977–1981).

-At the height of the Lockheed Affair in 1976, Van Dam came into conflict with then-Prime Minister Joop den Uyl.
-The Prime Minister pushed for a compromise on the sensitive issue, advocating that the prince consort Bernhard van Lippe-Biesterfeld should escape legal prosecution.
+At the height of the Lockheed bribery scandals in 1976, Van Dam came into conflict with then-Prime Minister Joop den Uyl.
+The Prime Minister pushed for a compromise on the sensitive issue, advocating that Prince Bernhard of Lippe-Biesterfeld should escape legal prosecution.
 Van Dam, however, thought the prince would be unjustly released.
 As he recounts: "I called Joop and said, Joop, I am resigning.
 And I went home."
 He later rescinded his resignation.